 Internal linking is a fast and easy way to improve search engine optimization rankings.
 Case studies have shown how consistent use of internal links boosts overall traffic to a particular page.

 Plus, by adding a few hyperlinks to other pages on your website, you’ll be able to subtly promote the brand without compromising on content or forcing inauthentic self-promotion.

 In addition, always open all hyperlinks in a new window to retain a smooth and consistent user experience.

 Ninety percent of consumers expect a consistent brand identity across every medium.
 Although many businesses recognize this finding and properly brand websites, emails and logos, it’s easy to let content marketing fall by the wayside when it comes to keeping consistent.

-When we say writing style, we mean the logistical way in which you write — how you type numbers, the way you speak about the brand, the punctuation you use and when, etc.
+When we say writing style, we mean the logistical way in which you write.
+This includes how you type numbers, the way you speak about the brand, the punctuation you use and when, etc.

-So, even if you’re a lean team, take the time to sit down and create an article checklist and style guide for everyone — it can be easy to let a few things slip your mind now and then if you don’t put it in writing.
+So, even if you have a lean writing team, take the time to sit down and create an article checklist and style guide for everyone.
+After all, it can be easy to let a few things slip your mind now and then if you don’t put it in writing.

 However, we tweaked a few rules, adjusted some standard punctuation to fit a more “friendly yet authoritative tone” (did we nail it?), and made sure to clarify exactly how we reference our brand.